Faversham House: 20th century

 Mr & Mrs Alexander Monger lived in the house for the next thirty years.
 During their residence, Faversham House was a focal point for social events and business meetings.

 At the beginning of World War Two, Mrs Monger presented Faversham House to the Australian Government and the Red Cross.
 During the war, Faversham House was used as a hospital and convalescent home for servicemen.

 In 1944, men who had been in action in the Middle East and New Guinea were sent to Faversham House to recuperate.
 In 1945, the property was leased to the Dutch government to house refugees escaping from the war.
 The Returned and Services League of Australia also used Faversham House during this period.

 After the war, Faversham House was put up for tender, as the Federal Government had no further use for it.
 In 1961, the Methodist Department of Christian Education bought the property for £500.
 On 20 April 1963, Faversham House, was officially opened as a Methodist conference centre, holiday home and educational facility.

 In February 1994, Glenn and Judith Darlington purchased Faversham House.
 Over the next two years, they reported spending in excess of $300,000 for conservation work on the place, which they used as their home.
+They later opened up the home as an elegant bed and breakfast accommodation.

 Faversham House has been further restored by its current owners Richard and Nola Bliss, who bought the property in 2003 and who use Faversham House for weddings and accommodation.